 For location and restaurant information, please visit their Facebook page – Café Restaurant Dion

 No lies, I was very confused with Albanian food and where to eat.
-I was recommended a couple of very nice restaurants in Tirana but I never made it.
-I was in Albania for a couple of busy days, those restaurants were not close to my flat and I ran out of time- it happens.
+I was recommended a couple of very nice restaurants in Tirana, but I never made it.
+I was in Albania for several busy days, and those recommended restaurants were not close to my flat, then I ran out of time- it happens.

-Many Albanians cook and eat at home, I am assuming that is why it was difficult to find a casual restaurant.
-I thought I could find food in cafés that looked like restaurants but many of them only served drinks.
-I was talking to other travelers about this and they were just as confused.
-Luckily I had purchased groceries for my flat but other than that, I was eating non-eventful Albanian food.
+Many Albanians cook and eat at home, I am assuming that is why it was difficult to find a many restaurants.
+I thought I could find food in cafés that looked like restaurants, but many of them only served drinks.
+I was talking to other travelers about this, and they were just as confused.
+Luckily, I had purchased groceries for my flat but other than that, I was eating non-eventful food.
 It was more of snack or tourist food.
-I figured that mishap will make me be a better Albanian traveler, the next time and focus more on the cuisine. #TravelGoals
+I figured that mishap will make me be a better Albanian traveler the next time, and focus more on the cuisine. #TravelGoals

 Dinner- Ice Cream and Booze

-This is what I am saying!
+This is what I was talking about!
 There were several large cafes in a row that all looked like restaurants.
-I sat down at one of them and ordered a vodka tonic and asked for the food menu.
+I sat down at one of them, and ordered a vodka tonic then asked for the food menu.
 No food menu, it was just ice cream.
 That was my diner- ice cream and booze.

 An Italian Crepe

-I took a day trip into Berat and found a café that served food and I was very happy.
-It was a crepe restaurant so I ordered the Italian crepe which had olives, peppers and feta cheese.
+I took a day trip into Berat, and found a café that served food, which made me very happy.
+It was a crepe restaurant, so I ordered the Italian crepe which had olives, peppers, and feta cheese.
 It was good for the price as it was under $1.50 USD, which for us is unheard of.

 Snacking and Stealing Wi-Fi